Memorandum of Understanding

 5. CONFIDENTIALITY AND USE OF INFORMATION

-5.1 use the information provided by the other Participant solely for the purpose of
+5.1.1 Use the information provided by the other Participant solely for the purpose of:

-- ensuring compliance with and enforcement of the CEA other than Division 1.1 of Part 16.1, in the case of the Commissioner; and
+- Ensuring compliance with and enforcement of the CEA other than the Division, in the case of the Commissioner; and

-- ensuring compliance with and enforcement of the Telecommunications Act, its regulations and Division 1.1 of Part 16.1 of the CEA, in the case of the CRTC;
+- Ensuring compliance with and enforcement of the Telecommunications Act, its regulations and the Division, in the case of the CRTC;

-5.3 mark the information provided with the appropriate security classification;
+5.3 Mark the information provided with the appropriate security protection or classification;

-5.9 limit access to the information to those of its Employees whose duties require such access, who are legally bound to keep confidences and who have the appropriate security clearance.
+5.9 Limit access to the information to those of its Representatives whose duties require such access, who are legally bound to keep confidences and who have the appropriate security clearance or reliability status.

 6. INFORMATION MANAGEMENT